JohnnyWorks-TW/docker-php74-apache/README.md

 - PHP: 7.4.33
 - Apache: 2.4.54
-- mysqli & mysqlnd & pdo_mysql module enabled
+- mysqli & mysqlnd & pdo_mysql & gd module enabled

 see `phpinfo()` for more information.